 Does the Dry:Soon 3-Tier Heated Tower Airer generate heat?

 Yes, definitely.
 In the evenings when it is running our home is usually getting chilly, however, now we are managing without putting the heating on.
-This is good as it negates some of the expense of course and means that I can stand next to it if I want a little blast of warmth!
+This is good as it negates some of the expense of course and means that I can sit next to it in my office if I want a little blast of warmth!

 What are my thoughts on the Dry:Soon 3-Tier Heated Tower Airer?

-Buy one, seriously.
+Buy one!
+Seriously.
 A few people told me not to get it, and that it would be a waste of money.
-I haven’t found this to be the case and I’m absolutely loving it.
+I haven’t found this to be the case and I’m absolutely loving it over 2 years on.

 If you’re battling with washing constantly in the colder months then this will be a godsend.
 It seems to be cheaper to run than a tumble dryer, if you’re just drying one load and spread it out well, but I don’t have any specific stats to offer to back that up.
 Also, newer tumble driers are super energy efficient and cheap to run, like condenser ones.
 For us, though we just don’t have space for a tumble drier so this isn’t an option anyway even if I wanted one!